HaoranLiu14/BugSum/README.md

 # BugSum
-This is the source code of BugSum from paper "Is your summary believable?
-Deep Context Understanding for Bug Report Summarization".
+This is the source code of BugSum from paper "How to Cherry Pick the Bug Report for Better Summarization".